Strategos Books & Videos

 Results

-Some years ago I was Maintenance Superintendant in a large, 100-year-old steel foundry.
+Some years ago I was Maintenance Superintendent in a large, 100-year-old steel foundry.
 We employed most of the principles, tools and techniques of TPM long before they had names.
 The results were excellent.
 For example, our average downtime on overhead cranes went from about 17% to 2.5%.
 Other major equipment showed comparable results.
 Here are some other results reported by industry:

 • MRC Bearings reduced unplanned downtime by 98% in one cell and 99% in another - all within one year.